qlik-oss/core-website/docs/licensing.md

 # Licensing

+There are three options for using Qlik Core — two for evaluation (one of which includes a license) and one for production.
+These are detailed below. ​
+​
 By downloading and using Qlik Core, you are subject to the [End-User License Agreement](./eula.md).
 Make sure you have read and understood this agreement before continuing.

-## Community
+## 1. Developer Edition

-Qlik Core comes with a community version that may be used to evaluate, develop, or test solutions.
-Note that it cannot be used for commercial purposes.
+The developer edition comes with Qlik Core and may be used to quickly evaluate, develop or test solutions outside of commercial purposes.

-The current limitations are applied to the community version:
+The limitations applied to the developer edition are:

 * 30 day expiration: Qlik Associative Engine will expire 30 days after the version has been released.
 * 5 concurrent sessions: Qlik Associative Engine will limit the amount of concurrent sessions.